Cream of Celery and Potato Soup

 I love homemade soup.
 It is fast, easy, nutritious, and delicious, not to mention cheap.

-I, on the other hand, thought it was delicious.
-And a great way to use up the celery that was going brown in my crisper.
+Here’s a delicious and nutritious soup that was also a great way to use up the celery that was going brown in my crisper.

 Cream Of Celery and Potato Soup